adobe/aem-guides-wknd-graphql/README.md

 This branch is an augmentation of the base WKND GraphQL App to support SPA Editor (controlled, authorable zones in the SPA).

-The branch's contents will act as the "end state" of the AEM Headless SPA Editor tutorial when that is created/published.
+The branch's contents act as the "end state" of the AEM Headless SPA Editor tutorial when that is created/published.
 If this is run as-is without the supporting AEM packages from the tutorial, the authorable zones in the SPA will not render. **Don't be alarmed!**

-This project includes example application(s) that highlights Adobe Experience Manager's GraphQL APIs and SPA Editor.
+This project includes example applications that highlights Adobe Experience Manager's GraphQL APIs and SPA Editor.

 ## React app